jonnonz1/nz-statute-book/acts/public/2003/holidays-act-2003.md

     (i) whether the employee works for the employer only when work is available:
     (ii) the employer’s rosters or other similar systems:
     (iii) the reasonable expectations of the employer and the employee that the employee would work on the day concerned.
-  (d) whether, but for the day being a public holiday, an alternative holiday, or a day on which the employee was on sick leave or bereavement leave or domestic violence leave, the employee would have worked on the day concerned.
+  (d) whether, but for the day being a public holiday, an alternative holiday, or a day on which the employee was on sick leave or bereavement leave or family violence leave, the employee would have worked on the day concerned.
-(3A) If the public holiday, alternative holiday, or day on which the employee was on sick leave or bereavement leave or domestic violence leave falls during a closedown period, the factors listed in subsection (3) must be taken into account as if the closedown period were not in effect.
+(3A) If the public holiday, alternative holiday, or day on which the employee was on sick leave or bereavement leave or family violence leave falls during a closedown period, the factors listed in subsection (3) must be taken into account as if the closedown period were not in effect.
 (4) For the purposes of public holidays, if an employee would otherwise work any amount of time on a public holiday, that day must be treated as a day that would otherwise be a working day for the employee.

 ### 13 Labour Inspector may determine what would otherwise be working day